-The moment you've worked toward for so many years has finally arrived.
-Your homeschooler has completed his last lesson, and now it's time to celebrate the completion of his home education.
+The moment you’ve worked toward for so many years has finally arrived.
+Your homeschooler has completed his last lesson, and now it’s time to celebrate the completion of his home education.
 You want to recognize all those years of effort and hard work, but what do you do to honor your homeschool high school graduate?
-After first consulting your child and asking him what he might enjoy, here are a few ideas to make his graduation unforgettable:
+After consulting your child to see what he might enjoy, here are a few ideas to make his graduation unforgettable:

 Join other homeschoolers from your state for graduation ceremonies.